 Diffix is an algorithm for anonymizing structured data.
 It was jointly developed by Aircloak GmbH and the Max Planck Institute for Software Systems.
-Diffix combines the three most common anonymization mechanisms, generalization, noise, and low-count suppression.
+Diffix combines the three most common anonymization mechanisms, generalization, noise, and suppression.
 It automatically applies these mechanisms as needed on a query-by-query basis to minimize noise while ensuring strong anonymity.

 Open Diffix is a project to make Diffix anonymization free and open.
 The Open Diffix project develops two software products, a stand-alone desktop product, and a PostgreSQL extension.
 Diffix for Desktop is aimed towards ease-of-use, while Diffix for PostgreSQL targets higher complexity and scale.
 Both are strongly anonymous, and satisfy the GDPR definition of anonymity.

-K-anonymity uses generalization and low-count suppression.
+K-anonymity uses generalization and suppression.
 Systems based on Differential Privacy use noise and often use generalization.
 Diffix uses all three, and so combines the benefits of both k-anonymity and Differential Privacy without formerly adhering to either model.
 While Diffix does not offer the mathematical guarantees of Differential Privacy, it also does not have the drawback of a privacy budget.

 Diffix supports descriptive analytics over structured data like relational databases or CSV files: selecting columns, requesting counts or sums over those columns, putting data in bins of different sizes, and so on.
 Descriptive analytics is used to produce visualizations like bar graphs or scatter plots or heat maps.
 Diffix does not support machine learning, synthetic data generation, data masking, pseudonymization, image fuzzing, or anonymization of free-form text (redacting).